-- · Costs of temporary directors.
+- · The cost of temporary directors.

 - The cost of organizational meetings.

 - · State incorporation fees.

-- Accounting services for setting up the corporation.
+- The cost of accounting services for setting up the corporation.

 - The cost of legal services (such as drafting the charter, bylaws, terms of the original stock certificates, and minutes of organizational meetings).

-Costs you cannot amortize.
+Nonqualifying costs.
 The following costs are not organizational costs.
-You must capitalize these costs.
+They are capital expenses that you cannot amortize.